 The OWA is an industry-funded agency that works to close and reclaim infrastructure from oil and gas companies that no longer exist.
 This involves removing equipment, sealing wells and ensuring the safety of the site for the public.

-In 2017, the Alberta government loaned the OWA $235 million (PDF, 1.8 MB) to accelerate the reclamation of oil and gas well sites that no longer have a responsible owner.
-Under 'A Blueprint for Jobs', announced as part of Budget 2020, the loan was extended by $100 million for a total of $335 million in the Orphan Well Loan Program.
+Between 2017 and 2020, the Alberta government loaned the OWA $335 million to accelerate the reclamation of oil and gas well sites that no longer have a responsible owner.

-As of December 31, 2021, the OWA has spent the full $335 million available through the Orphan Well Loan Program, generating approximately 271 direct jobs, and has reported the following program results from its effort to address the growing inventory of orphaned sites:
+As of December 31, 2021, the OWA spent the full $335 million available through the Orphan Well Loan Program, generating approximately 271 direct jobs.
+OWA reported the following program results from its effort to address the growing inventory of orphaned sites: